 Udemy for Business (UFB)

-Launched in 2014, Udemy for Business (UFB) is Udemy’s B2B (business to business) learning solution.
-Through UFB, we empower organizations to address their biggest workforce challenges by engaging employees in skills training and development using Udemy courses.
+Launched in 2014, Udemy for Business is Udemy’s B2B (business to business) learning solution.
+Through Udemy for Business, we empower organizations to address their biggest workforce challenges by engaging employees in skills training and development using Udemy courses.
 Today, our customers include PayPal, Lyft, Barclays and Volkswagen, among others, and we’re adding more every day.

-UFB offers a subscription package of 2,000 Udemy courses (and growing!) to customers, chosen for their quality and relevance to a business audience.
-Instructors included in UFB benefit from unique brand visibility in front of a new business audience, and also get an additional revenue stream.
-Read on for more information about how you can get involved in UFB.
+Udemy for Business offers a subscription package of 2,000+ Udemy courses to customers, chosen primarily for their relevance to the business audience and strong course ratings.
+Instructors included in Udemy for Business benefit from unique brand visibility in front of a new business audience, and also get an additional revenue stream.
+Read on for more information about how you can get involved with Udemy for Business.

-There are two big ways you can get involved in UFB today:
+There are two big ways you can get involved in Udemy for Business today:

-- Opt In: Make sure you’re opted into the Udemy for Business Content Subscription marketing program.
-We only include courses in UFB if the instructor is opted into the program, so that’s an important step.
+- Opt In: Make sure you’re opted into the Udemy for Business marketing program.
+We only include courses in Udemy for Business if the instructor is opted into the program, so that’s an important step.

-- Referral Program: We also offer a referral program for instructors to refer potential UFB customers.
-If you know someone at a company who could benefit from UFB, introduce us to someone (director level or higher) and you’ll receive 25% of their first year subscription fee—up to $20,000!
+- Referral Program: We also offer a referral program for instructors to refer potential Udemy for Business customers.
+If you know someone at a company who could benefit from Udemy for Business, introduce us to someone (director level or higher) and you’ll receive 25% of their first year subscription fee—up to $20,000!

-How do you decide which courses to add to UFB?
+How do you decide which courses to add to Udemy for Business?

 How does the revenue share work?

-UFB is based in a subscription model.
-Accordingly, there is no associated list price for courses on the UFB platform, and the revenue share works differently.
+Udemy for Business is based in a subscription model.
+Accordingly, there is no associated list price for courses on the Udemy for Business platform, and the revenue share works differently.
 For any given month, there is a recurring pool of revenue from our paying business clients.
-Udemy takes 50% of the recurring revenue, and then our UFB instructors receive the rest.
+25% of this revenue is allocated to instructors who have been selected for the Udemy for Business program.

 Who should I reach out to with questions or feedback?